-Can I take the test and decide in labour based on risk factors if I test positive?
+Can I take the test and decide in labour if I would like intrapartum antibiotic prophylactic treatment based on risk factors if I test positive?

 Yes, this is another option you may choose.
 With this choice, about 3.4% of women receive antibiotics during labour, if more than one risk factor presents.
-This choice reduces early onset GBS in babies by 51% to 75% compared to babies of people who do not receive antibiotics.
+This choice reduces early onset GBS in babies by 51% to 75% compared to babies of people who do not receive antibiotics at all.

 What if I choose not to take the test?